byronsanchez/system-infrastructure/docs/updates.md

     eclean distfiles
     eclean packages

-Update configs through puppet (puppet gets updated through emerge):
+Update configs through puppet (puppet gets updated through emerge).
+Puppet must be run as root to ensure all gem dependencies are loaded properly (it will use the puppet gem instead of system puppet):

   cd /etc/puppet
   ./init.sh